Getting started

 Sources.

-with the source connector type’s unique ID (for example, for the Amazon S3 source connector type, S3
+For the Python SDK, replace <type> with the source connector type’s unique ID (for example, for the Amazon S3 source connector type, S3).

 To get this ID, see Sources.